pamgluss/burger-builder/README.md

 So this went from being a humble React app hosted on S3 to now having its own deployment pipeline and being dockerized.

 I will try to fill out this readme and make this project a better place to grab example code from at some point.

+## Local Run Set up

+- Install npm
+- Run `npm install` in project directory

+## Running the Project

+- `npm run start` to run development server
+- `sh docker_entry.sh` to tag and build a new docker container
+- `docker-compose up --build` to build and run a new docker container and run tests